Vigrond/rig-obs/index.md

 #### Rig ffmpeg settings

-This should be ran first so the "listener" is setup before OBS begins recording.
+This should be ran **first** so the server is ready before OBS begins recording.

 * 720p @ 48fps
 * IP staticly set to 192.168.1.252 on rig